build-on-aws/content/posts/build-generative-ai-applications-with-amazon-bedrock/index.md

 {AWS Reference Architectures}

 Instruction:
 You are an expert AWS Solutions Architect.
-Provide me with expert insights on {question} considering scalability, security, and cost optimization.
+Provide me with expert insights on {question}.
 Summarize insights and recommendations based only on the context.
 If the context does not provide the answer, say "I don't know".
 ```

 Here, you provide *context* by finding and inserting the relevant data to the question (retrieval).
 And, you provide *instruction* to conduct a task based on the context such as summarization (generation).
 Commonly, instructions can also: